Updated on September 6, 2022

 Pigmentary Glaucoma and Vigorous Exercise

-Diagnosing & Treating Pigmentary Glaucoma
+Diagnosing Pigmentary Glaucoma

 An ophthalmologist diagnoses pigmentary glaucoma during an eye exam.
 They will look for evidence of pigment fragments in the drainage angle and check intraocular pressure.

 Optic nerve damage will be assessed by looking at the back of the eye.
-Vision field tests look for blind spots in the peripheral vision (side vision) and visual acuity tests screen for central and distance vision changes.
+Vision field tests look for blind spots in the peripheral vision (side vision), and visual acuity tests screen for central and distance vision changes.

 Lowering eye pressure is the first line of treatment for people diagnosed with pigmentary glaucoma.
+Medicated eye drops are the gold standard in reducing intraocular pressure, such as:

 • Prostaglandins